© Tom Humpage

 Kayaking

 Kayaking is a fun watersport that can be enjoyed as a team or on your own.
 Unlike canoeing, paddlers face forward and have a double bladed paddle.
-It is a versatile sport that you can enjoy on rivers, lakes and the sea.
+It's a versatile sport that you can enjoy on rivers, lakes and the sea.
 You can take your inflatable or plastic kayak and make your way down the water.
 Using the double bladed paddle you can control the speed, direction and enjoy the experience and wonderful views in your own time.

 Canyoning